dancsalo/TensorFlow-MIL/README.md

 ### Paper Summary

-The architecture presented in the paper involves CNN, the noisyAND layer, followed by an additional fully connected layer with a joint cross entropy loss.
+The architecture presented in the paper involves a CNN, the noisyAND layer, followed by an additional fully connected layer with a joint cross entropy loss.

 ![alt text][/png/arch.png]

 The joint cross entropy loss is summed over all classes and compares the output of the MIL layer, `P_i`, and the output of the additional fully connected layer, `y_i`, to the class layer for the entire image, `t_i`.
+The authors claim that the additional fully connect layer will learn dependencies between classes.

 ![alt text][/png/loss.png]